Stevenah/stevenah/README.md

-# A Personal Website for Steven Hicks
+# Personal Website for Steven Hicks

-Will be used to host a blog, side projects, resume and other stuff.
+Here you will find the source files used to build stevenah.no, the personal website of Steven Hicks.